SAP-samples/scp-cf-12-factor/README.md

-Sample 12-factor app showing a resilient, ERP Agnostic Loosely Coupled Architecture.
+Sample [12-factor app](https://12factor.net/) showing a scalable, resilient, ERP Agnostic, Loosely Coupled Architecture.
 This application works with both B1 and ByD.

 It also shows how to implement a persistence (PostgreSQL) and Cache (Redis) layers.
-These backing services are optional for the application to run, but extremely recommended.
+These backing services are optional for the app to run, but extremely recommended.